top of page

 In 1935, Dr. Benedict Lust, founder and developer of Naturopathy, proposed that the

-American Naturopathic Association establish a National Board of Naturopathic Examiner, for the purpose of recommending to state boards of examiners; naturopathic physicians who were qualified for state licenses.
+American Naturopathic Association establish a National Board of Naturopathic Examiners, for the purpose of recommending to state boards, naturopathic physicians who were qualified for state licenses.

-In 1941, in Dr. T.M.
-Schippell’s office, a National Board of Naturopathic Examiners was discussed and efforts were made By Dr. Schippell to bring about this national board and it was finally incorporated in 1951 and registered in Washington D.C. with the Department of Regulatory Affairs.
-In 1954 the case titled Wendel Vs. Spenser brought to the DC circuit supreme court, affirmed the legitimacy of our national board and its qualifications to practice Naturopathy with a license.
+In 1941, Dr. T.M.
+Schippell, the successor to Dr. Benedict Lust, discussed the formation of the NBNE in her office with board members of the American Naturopathic Association.
+Efforts were made by her to bring about this national board and it was finally incorporated in 1951 and registered in Washington D.C. with the Department of Regulatory Affairs.
+In 1954 the case titled Wendel Vs. Spenser was brought to the DC circuit supreme court, it affirmed the legitimacy of our national board and its qualifications to practice Naturopathy with a license.

 Sources: Standardized Naturopathy The Science and art of Natural Healing (1951)